Length 43.1 km East-Berlin/West Berlin, 119 km GDR/ West-Berlin Height 3.60 m.

 The first solid bridge was designed by Karl Friedrich Schinkel and was erected between 1831 and 1834.
 A wooden bridge had already existed at this site since the 17th century.
 Photo: Robert Prager, ca. 1860.
 Potsdam Museum, Photo Collection.

 Location.
-52° 24.808′ N, 13° 5.413′ E. Marker is in Berlin, Berlin.
-Marker is on Berliner Strasse.
-Touch for map.
+52° 24.808′ N, 13° 5.413′ E. Marker is in Berlin.
+Memorial is on Berliner Strasse.
 This marker is near the Glienicker Bridge which crosses the Havel River and separates Berlin from Potsdam.
 This bridge was also known as the spy bridge since many spies were exchanged between the U.S and Russia.
 The most notable was Francis Gary Powers on Feb.
 10 1962.
+Touch for map.
 Marker is in this post office area: Berlin 14467, Germany.
 Touch for directions.

 Other nearby markers.
 At least 5 other markers are within 14 kilometers of this marker, measured as the crow flies.
 Glienicker Brucke (here, next to this marker); Neuer Garten (New Garden) (approx. 1.5 kilometers away in Brandenburg); Cecilienhof Palace (approx. 1.5 kilometers away in Brandenburg); Passenger Car of the French Military Train (approx. 13.2 kilometers away); Berlin Airlift (approx. 13.2 kilometers away).

 Credits.
 This page was last revised on January 14, 2019.
-This page originally submitted on April 23, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 236 times since then and 20 times this year.
+It was originally submitted on April 23, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 283 times since then and 16 times this year.
 Photos: 1, 2, 3, 4. submitted on April 23, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.